-Within cell walls, lignins fill out the spaces between cell wall polysaccharides.
-Lignins interact non-covalently with both hemicelluloses and cellulose, 33 and even form covalent crosslinks with hemicelluloses and potentially pectins.
-34 By reducing the water-accessible surface areas of cell wall polysaccharides, lignins set the cell wall hydration capacity and enable it to retain a quasiconstant volume irrespective of the surrounding water availability.
-20 The prevalence and effects of these interactions are distinct depending on species, cell type and lignin biochemistry.
-33 The cross-linking and "curing" of cell walls by such interactions is likely a significant aspect of lignin's various functions.
-To what extent the monomeric composition and degree of cross-linking differs between cell types responsible for water conduction and lateral distribution (tracheary elements), biomechanical support (fibres), diffusion barriers (endo-/exodermis), or pathogen defense (stress lignin), is only beginning to be understood (Table 1).
+Within cell walls, lignins fill out the spaces between the cell wall polysaccharides.
+Lignins interact non-covalently with both hemicelluloses and cellulose and even form covalent cross-links with hemicelluloses and potentially pectins.
+With the reduction of the water-accessible surface areas of cell wall polysaccharides, lignins set the cell wall hydration capacity and enable it to retain a quasi-constant volume, irrespective of the surrounding water availability.
+The prevalence and effects of these interactions are distinct depending upon species, cell type, and lignin biochemistry.
+The cross-linking and "curing" of cell walls by such interactions is likely a significant aspect of various functions of lignins.
+To what extent the monomeric composition and degree of cross-linking differs between cell types responsible for water conduction and lateral distribution (tracheary elements), biomechanical support (fibers), diffusion barriers (endo/exodermis), or pathogen defense (stress lignin) is only beginning to be understood (Table 1).